CodeWithDanielB/CodeWithDanielB/README.md

 # Hi there I am Daniel Biswakarma 👋 👩🏾‍💻 #

 ## ✨Let's connect and dive into the world of code together!✨
 Hey there!
-I'm Daniel Biswakarma, a seasoned C# developer with a strong affinity for the .NET framework.
+I'm Daniel Biswakarma, a curious C# developer with a strong affinity for the .NET framework.
 I specialize in crafting scalable solutions using technologies like .NET Framework, .NET Core, and ASP.NET.
 On Stack Overflow, I'm known for sharing insights on C# and software architecture.

 <img align="right" src= "https://media.giphy.com/media/bGgsc5mWoryfgKBx1u/giphy.gif"
 data-canonical-src= "https://media.giphy.com/media/bGgsc5mWoryfgKBx1u/giphy.gif"